Kim Min-seok (politician): National Assembly (1996–2002)

-In the 1996 election, Kim was nominated the candidate of the National Congress for New Politics (NCNP) for Yeongdeungpo 2nd and faced off with Choi Young-han, an actor, broadcaster and the nominee of the ruling New Korea Party (NKP).
+In the 1996 election, Kim was nominated the candidate of the National Congress for New Politics (NCNP) for Yeongdeungpo District 2nd and faced off with Choi Young-han, an actor, broadcaster and the nominee of the ruling New Korea Party (NKP).
 He contested under the slogan, "Kim to the Parliament, Choi to the Stage" (김민석을 국회로, 최불암은 무대로).
 He successfully defeated the famous actor; being just 32 years old, he was the youngest MP as well as the opposition candidate received the highest votes in Seoul.

 He gained public attention during the hearing of Hanbo Group in 1997, held due to its CEO Jeong Tae-soo who was implicated in various corruption cases.
 Though he could not receive any replies from the CEO Jeong, he proved that the testimonies of Jeong was widely manipulated.
 From this event, he was called as "The Hearing Star" by many people.

 At the end of 1999 when the NCNP was on the way to re-establish as the Millennium Democratic Party (MDP), he served as the Spokesperson of the Preparatory Committee.
 He also established his own organisation named Youth Korea in order to expand the supports.
 On 29 October, he was selected as one of the "20 Asian Youth Leader of the Millennium" by Asiaweek, a Hong Kong-based English news magazine, along with Choo Mi-ae.
 In January 2000, he was again chosen as one of the "100 Global Leaders in 2000" by the World Economic Forum (WEF).

 Kim was re-elected in the 2000 election, but his MDP and the coalition partner, the Alliance of Liberal Democrats (ALDE), fell short of a majority.
 Nevertheless, on 17 May 2000, he and some other MPs provoked a controversy when they went to a karaoke bar named Millennial NHK after the eve memorial ceremony of the Gwangju Uprising.
 He was also criticised in the end of year when he denounced the party's minority wing and supported the majority wing for the party's reform.